uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 ## Lesson reflection

-This is just for black and white images, why can't we do more than two colours with this activity?
+This lesson has just covered black and white images, why can't we do more than two colours with this activity?

   - If we can only use one binary digit for each we can only represent two different colours.
   This means each pixel can only be one of two different colours.